 Misalignment of Teeth:

 Crooked teeth happen when the upper and lower jaw teeth fail to meet when the jaws are closed together.
 That can cause eating or speaking issues.
 Malocclusion can cause discomfort to the insides of the mouth, gums, and tongue when biting.
-Dentists are able to resolve these issues by using braces for badly aligned teeth.
+Dentists are able to resolve these issues by using braces and clear aligners for badly aligned teeth.

 Children are more likely to develop dental caries, and hence cavities that can open the inside dental pulp to bacteria and cause abscessed teeth.
 Kids tend to be more vulnerable to the oral cavity and dental decay because they are more likely to consume sugar and fat.
 They also are not as regular with their oral hygiene as adults might be.